Best Gravity Water Filter USA 2026: Alexapure Pro, ProOne, and Berkey Alternatives

 Can I use a gravity filter for tap water?

 Yes — most US gravity filter users start with tap water filtration to improve taste, remove chlorine, and add a backup layer if mains water is disrupted.
-It's the primary use case Kate recommends.
+It's the primary use case Jeff recommends.

 Related Guides